Caring for a senior

-Mr. Shankar is an 84 year old senior, bedridden since 4 years.
+Shankar is an 84-year-old senior, bedridden since the last 4 years.
 He has Parkinson’s disease, is frail and speech, hearing and sight impaired.
-Tilottama, a professional caregiver from Life Circle handles all aspects of his care thus providing respite to family members.
+Tilottama, a professional caregiver from Life Circle, a home care provider, handles all aspects of his care thus providing respite to family members.

-Talking about Mr. Shankar, Mrs. Domal his daughter in law mentions that caring for bedridden seniors is very consuming.
+Talking about the octogenarian, his daughter-in-law mentions that caring for bedridden seniors is very time consuming.
 Often their physical needs take priority.
-Assisting the person with activities of daily living, preventing bedsores, coping with their condition, maintaining hygiene etc. leaves little time to think about a very important aspect – the patient’s emotional wellbeing.
+Assisting the person with activities of daily living, preventing bedsores, coping with their condition, maintaining hygiene, etc. leaves little or no time to think about a very important aspect – the patient’s emotional wellbeing.

-Tilottama’s reassuring gentle touch calms him and lets him know that someone cares and is looking after their needs.
+Tilottama’s reassuring gentle touch calms him and lets him know that someone cares and is looking after his needs.
 As a part of her care schedule, she massages his arms, hands, legs with oil every day.
 While it prevents dryness and irritation, it most importantly promotes the feeling of wellbeing and is great for pain relief too.
-Mrs. Domal is extremely pleased with Tilottama and mentions that she’s sincere, consistent and compassionate.
+The patient’s daughter-in-law is extremely pleased with Tilottama whom she says is sincere, consistent and compassionate.